Canadian Women’s Hockey League adding expansion team in China

 A team based in China could compete this winter for the Clarkson Cup – the Stanley Cup of women’s hockey.

-The Canadian Women’s Hockey League is adding an expansion team in China for the upcoming season and will unveil its plans at a news conference at the Hockey Hall of Fame in Toronto Monday night.
+Before a crowd inside the Hockey Hall of Fame on Monday night, the Canadian Women’s Hockey League announced its plans to add an expansion team in China for the upcoming season.

-The Kunlun Red Star will become the sixth team in the league and will play its home games in Shenzhen, the CWHL and its partner in China told The Globe and Mail in exclusive interviews.
+Kunlun Red Star will become the sixth team in the league and will play its home games in Shenzhen.
 The team will be comprised of elite players from China, North America and Europe.

 This move is just one part of China’s efforts to rapidly expand hockey participation and fan bases there before hosting the 2022 Winter Olympics in Beijing – a mandate heartily endorsed by Chinese President Xi Jinping.
 Kunlun Red Star (KRS) is a management group led by deep-pocketed Chinese businessmen and their advisory group of North American hockey experts, including Mike Keenan and Phil Esposito.